 Excellence isn’t accidental in any organization.
 It begins when leaders make a conscious decision to create conditions where excellence thrives.
 To be top-rated by people inside and outside of the organization, leaders must have a strong vision of what organizational excellence looks like and how to achieve it.
 Without leadership commitment, high performance may happen in pockets but doesn’t have a recognizable impact on the entire system.
 An organization may be great at recognizing employees but perhaps not so good at holding people accountable for outcomes.
 Or maybe employee engagement is top-rated, but leadership doesn’t have a defined set of measures that show success.

-- The Nine Principles Framework® provides a systematic approach to define and achieve excellence over time.
+- The Nine Principles® Framework provides a systematic approach to defining and achieving excellence over time.

 - Dive deeper into what each principle means and what it looks like in a high-performing organization.

-- Each principle aligns to areas of the Malcolm Baldrige National Quality award criteria and can be implemented as a foundational step to beginning a Baldrige journey.
+- Each principle aligns with areas of the Malcolm Baldrige National Quality Award criteria and can be implemented as a foundational step to beginning a Baldrige journey.